V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 ### Surface finish

-If you need a better surface finish, that usually means taking a final thin pass of 0.2-0.3mm and slowing the feed rate down.
+If you need a better surface finish, that usually means taking a final thin pass of 0.2-0.3mm and slowing the feed rate down, a "Finishing pass" or "Spring pass".
 You may also reduce the cut width.
 If your surface finish is deteriorating while you cut, you will need to troubleshoot the cause.

 ## Programming (CAM) for Metals

 The final piece of the puzzle is programming your machine’s g-code in a way that minimizes tool loads and power.
-This is where all many of the limitations previously described need to be addressed.
+This is where all of the many factors previously described need to be addressed.
 Some CAM software packages do this much better than others.
 You may not need to incorporate all of these strategies depending on the robustness of your machine but by using them you guarantee low consistent tool loads and no surprises.
 These become much more important when